 Guduchi (Tinospora Cordifolia)

 Ayurveda promotes the growth of healthy bacteria and fights harmful ones.

-Ayurvedic medicines for urinary tract infections are having many phytoextracts that show good results in the treatment of urinary disorders and could be used as an alternative to antibiotics.
+Ayurvedic medicines for urinary tract infections have many phytoextracts that show good results in the treatment of urinary disorders and could be used as an alternative to antibiotics.

-Ayurveda offers a holistic approach towards UTI (Mutrakrichra).
+Ayurveda offers a holistic approach to UTI (Mutrakrichra).